Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Introduction

 \emph{Notation}: We use boldface fonts to denote random variables, and normal fonts for their realizations, e.g., $\bm{x}$ and $x$. $\mathbb{E}$ and $\mathbb{P}$ denote the expectation and probability operators, respectively.
-Variables related to the training phase are topped with the symbol $\sim$.
-The main notation used throughout this paper is summarized in Table \ref{tab: notations}.
+Since this work studies the operation of the learning process during both the \emph{training} and \emph{prediction} phases, we need to distinguish between variables appearing in both phases.
+We will use the tilde symbol $\sim$ to differentiate between the variables.
+For example, feature vectors used during training will be topped by the symbol $\sim$ and denoted by $\widetilde{h}$, while feature vectors used during prediction will be denoted simply by $h$ without the $\sim$ symbol.
+The same convention applies to all other variables in both stages of learning (training and prediction).
+A table summarizing the main symbols used in the paper is provided in the supplimentary material \cite{supp}.